Reinboar/pixelforth/README.md

 - Constants
 - User defined words

+## Caveats
+Due to the nature of FORTH cross-compilers, it's not practically feasible to write compile-time semantics in FORTH.
+Because of this, words defined in Ruby have a key named `compile` that contain a lambda that is executed at compile-time when the word is encountered in a source file.

 ## Planned features
 - Seamless manipulation of HERE at both compile-time and runtime
 - Predefined constants and words for the Gameboy hardware